DK96-OS/changelist-data/README.md

 - comment: str = ""
 - is_default: bool = False

-## Package Structure
-Call the public methods of the appropriate package for the level of detail required.
-- `changelist_data/` contains high level methods with default options for accessing storage files
-- `changelist_data/storage/` contains storage option specific methods for read-only and writable access.
-- `changelist_data/xml/` contains some simple xml modules, and two subpackages.
-- `changelist_data/xml/changelists/` changelists data xml management.
-- `changelist_data/xml/workspace/` workspace xml management.

-### Changelist Data Storage Access Methods
+### Storage Package
-The highest level package should contain the highest level methods and modules.

-#### High Level Default Methods
+This package contains modules for both workspace and changelist storage options.
+The storage option is passed in as an enum.
+Sensible default values are included.
-- `read_default() -> list[Changelist]`
+- `read_storage(StorageType, Path) -> list[Changelist]`
-- `load_default() -> ChangelistDataStorage`
-- `write_tree(ChangelistDataStorage, Path) -> bool`
+- `load_storage(StorageType, Path) -> ChangelistsDataStorage`

 **Storage File Management**:
 - Find Existing Storage File and Read or Load it (Default is Changelists data xml)